ralzina/Project1-TOC/readme.md

 * Generate token and copy it -->

-## Student Instructions to clone the repository and how to submit the assignment:
+## Student Instructions to clone the repository and how to run and finally submit the assignment:
 ------------------
 * From your browser, go to [GITHUB URL](https://github.com/pkogge/Project1-TOC) and click the fork button as shown in the picture below